niklabh/inkbook/mastering-ink-complete.md

 ### Contributing

 This book is designed to be a living resource for the ink! community.
-For updates, corrections, or contributions, please refer to the project repository.
+For updates, corrections, or contributions, please refer to the project repository: https://github.com/niklabh/inkbook.

 ### License